Anxiety Counselling in Surrey

 Anxiety is one of the most common mental health afflictions.
 So, the good news is that you are not alone!
 Everyone feels anxiety at some point in their life, even if they don’t talk about it.
+Anxiety counselling creates a space to talk about these issues.
 Many people experience anxiety and stress that impedes their daily life.
 This “fight or flight” response is a normal part of life, part of our humanity and biological heritage.
 However, sometimes this response becomes bigger than it needs to be and disrupts our sense of balance.
 Many of us simply grew up in an environment where we were not taught to self-regulate or calm down to release this build-up of feelings and sensations, so it stores up inside of us.
 This energy eventually bubbles up to the surface to be released, which is a good thing.
 But if you weren’t taught to process this energy, then our biology starts to break down and can this can turn into mental health issues and illness.
-The good news is that you can learn to work with your anxiety, and a working with a therapist can help you to reduce worry.
+The good news is that you can learn to work with your anxiety, and an anxiety counsellor can help you to reduce worry.

 How anxiety may show up for you